Recovering From Burnout: How to Reclaim the Fuel to Keep Going

 There's much to be said about our capacity to go beyond our limits, but the tradeoff should never be our spirit.
 We must stop using "success" and "productivity" to cloak our self-destructive ways and start glamorizing self-care instead.

 The road to recovering from burnout is long and winding, but it's a path we must take to preserve our well-being.
-The tips above, along with your coache's support, will refuel the passion within you.
+The tips above, along with your coach's support, will refuel the passion within you.